Implementation details

 Safe: Read-only operations from multiple threads after warming up caches

-If you need parallel computation, populate caches in a single-threaded warm-up phase, then perform read-only operations in parallel.
+The recommended pattern for parallel computation remains: populate caches in a single-threaded warm-up phase, then perform read-only operations in parallel.

 Comparison with LiE